bbc/gel-test-docs/act/accordions.md

 ### Expectation 2

-Each accodion item has a keyboard, touch, and pointing device accessible control that is used to expand and collapse the accordion item.
+Each accordion item has a keyboard, touch, and pointing device accessible control that is used to expand and collapse the accordion item.

 ### Expectation 3